Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/docs/source/fnk0052/codes/tutorial/1_Installation.rst

 If you want to restart the audio module, just restore the content modified in the above two steps.

-Step 3 Run the Libraries Installation Program
+Step 3 Execute the Installed Program
 ****************************************************************

 1. Execute following commands to enter directory of “setup.py”.